Vedasree4/gensolve/README.md

 !pip install numpy matplotlib mpld3
 ```

-### For code2
+### For code2&3
-Before running the code2, you need to install the following Python packages:
+Before running the code, you need to install the following Python packages:

 - **pandas**: For reading CSV files and data manipulation.
 - **numpy**: For numerical operations.